Natali Shaheen

-Natali Nabeel Shaheen (نتالي نبيل شاهين; born 2 July 1994) is a Palestinian former professional footballer who used to play as midfielder for the Palestine national team.
+Natali Nabeel Shaheen (نتالي نبيل شاهين; born 2 July 1994) is a Palestinian former professional footballer who used to play as a midfielder for the Palestine national team.

 Club career

-Shaheen played for Sareyyet Ramallah Football team, as well as a basketball player she played for Seeds of Hope in Jericho and an athletics player at the University of Jerusalem, she has left the city of Jericho heading towards the island of Sardinia, Italy, to pursue her higher education and to present her doctoral thesis in women's sports, particularly in futsal.
+Shaheen played for Sareyyet Ramallah football team, besides playing basketball for Seeds of Hope in Jericho and being an athletics player at the University of Jerusalem.
+She left Jericho for the island of Sardinia, Italy, to pursue her higher education and to present her doctoral thesis in women's sports, particularly in futsal.
 During her time in Italy, she played for Fc Sassari Torres Femminile in the third tier of the Italian League.

 Sareyyet Ramallah

-In 2015, Shaheen clinched the title of the top goal-scorer in the President's Cup, having scored a total of 11 goals throughout the tournament.
+In 2015, Shaheen was declared the top goal-scorer in the President's Cup, having scored a total of 11 goals during the tournament.

 International career

 In 2005, At the age of 15, Shaheen was selected to be part of the first-ever squad representing Palestine in the 2005 WAFF Women's Championship.
 She was named the Best young player at the tournament.